Pin Input

 Hook Form

-Here's an example of how to compose the Field
+Here's an example of how to compose the Field and the PinInput components

 with react-hook-form